-We also committed to streamline the structure of the business and in doing so, took actions to align internal resources to genuine revenue growth prospects.
-2022 saw us raise the bar for employee performance and also saw us dramatically enhance the capability of the organization.
-We introduced an internal development program within the business and recruited high caliber talent.
-We have taken steps to significantly strengthen and diversify the senior leadership team and unified the organization under one cohesive leadership group comprised of the best talent from both the U.S. and Asia teams.
+We have raised the bar for employee performance and dramatically enhanced the capabilities of the organization.
+We recruited high caliber talent and took steps to significantly strengthen and diversify the senior leadership team.
 Our internal metrics and measurements are already showing strong evidence that our global team of employees feel invested in, energized and excited for the future, and our customers and partners have also validated the strength the organizational culture plays in our ability to deliver outstanding engineering.